bgelman1/Dem_Backsliding/README.md

 3. Countries that backslid and recovered (backsliding_recovery.csv).
 4. Countries that broke down and recovered (breakdown_recovery.csv).

-Thesse csvs are used for analysis in the other folders.
+These csvs are used for analysis in the other folders.
 More detailed descriptions of these categories can be found in Country List.docx.

 Part B: Attribute Research